Iconic Shoes in Cinema: 15 Memorable Footwear Moments on the Big Screen

 The Parrish shoe prototype seen in the 1995 American fantasy adventure film Jumanji is almost an exact copy of the Nike Air Max 2 Charles Barkley sneakersThe Parrish shoe prototype seen in the 1995 American fantasy adventure film Jumanji is almost an exact copy of the Nike Air Max 2 Charles Barkley sneakers (Credit: Sony Pictures Releasing)

-The prototype Parrish shoe is seen at the beginning of the film and sets the pace for the rest of the film, as Alan misplaces the Parrish sneaker, which acts as a domino effect that leads him to disappear for decades.
-The Parrish sneaker was actually based on a Nike design, as per movie legend.
+The prototype Parrish shoe is seen at the beginning of the film and sets the pace for the rest of the story, as Alan misplaces the Parrish sneaker, triggering a chain of events that leads to his disappearance for decades.
+The Parrish sneaker was actually based on a Nike design, according to movie legend.

 12. The Edible Shoe? – Werner Herzog Eats a Shoe (1980)